Kosmosaik/ProgressCrawl/docs/Quality_System_Technical_Summary.md

 ---

-## 2) Where Grade Lives
+## 2) Where Quality Lives

-### 2.1 Spawn-time: Grade belongs to the **source instance**
+### 2.1 Spawn-time: Quality belongs to the **source instance**
-When zone content is generated, each spawned instance (entity/node/poi/location) gets a baseline grade (a minimum and maximum grade range).
+When zone content is generated, each spawned instance (entity/node/poi/location) gets a baseline Quality (a minimum and maximum Quality range).

 Examples:
 - A spawned Rabbit instance has `starting grade = F4, maximum grade = F9`.
 - A spawned Oak Tree node has `starting grade = E1, maximum grade = E7`.
 - A Stash POI has `starting grade = D0, maximum grade = D9`
 - This is randomized but based on weights depending on zone difficulty.
-Lesser difficulty = lower tier, but with a tiny chance of either rolling a high starting grade or just increase the range by increasing maximum range.
+Lesser difficulty = lower tier, but with a tiny chance of either rolling a high starting Quality or just increase the range by increasing maximum range.

-**Important:** Grade should be deterministic per instance if the game is using deterministic zone seeding.
+**Important:** Quality should be deterministic per instance if the game is using deterministic zone seeding.

-### 2.2 Grade is not “loot rarity”
+### 2.2 Quality is not “loot rarity”
 Loot tables define *what items* can come from a source.
-Grade defines the *quality level* of those items after extraction, subject to the improvement process.
+Quality defines the *quality level* of those items after extraction, subject to the improvement process.

 ---

 ## 3) Player-facing Flow (High Level)

 ### 3.1 Entity example (Rabbit)
-1. **Spawn:** Rabbit spawns with baseline grade `F4 -> E3`.
+1. **Spawn:** Rabbit spawns with baseline Quality `F4 -> E3`.
 2. **Kill:** Rabbit becomes “defeated/lootable”.
 3. **Loot process:** Player starts a “Loot Session”.
-4. Player performs improvement attempts (e.g., skinning/butchering) that may raise the grade.
+4. Player performs improvement attempts (e.g., skinning/butchering) that may raise the Quality.
 5. After:
    - the player finalizes, or
    - the attempt limit is reached (e.g., 3 fails max), or
-   - the maximum grade has been reached the game awards items at the **best grade achieved**, or baseline grade if no improvements succeeded.
+   - the maximum Quality has been reached the game awards items at the **best Quality achieved**, or baseline Quality if no improvements succeeded.

 ### 3.2 Resource node example (Tree)
 Same loop conceptually:
-- baseline grade is on the Tree node instance
+- baseline Quality is on the Tree node instance
 - harvesting is an improvement session (woodcutting/gathering)
-- final items inherit final grade
+- final items inherit final Quality

 ---